Harding-Stardust/community_base/README.md

 # Future
 - I have not had the time to polish everything as much as I would have liked.
 Keep an eye on this repo and things will get updated!
-- I'm planning on doing some short clips on how the script is thought to be used, this takes time and video editing is not my strong side
+- I'm planning on doing some short clips on how the script is supposed to be used, this takes time and video editing is not my strong side
 - Need help with more testing
 - More of everything :-D